- Academic Office Building 115

 - BA in Psychology, University of Indianapolis

-Dr Goltz began her career at the University of Notre Dame and joined Michigan Tech in 1996.
-In addition to the teaching and research she does that is listed below, she is active in serving the academic and business communities.
-For example, she has served as Director of Business Graduate Programs at MTU.
-She also is an editorial board member for the Journal of Management Education, Journal of Organizational Behavior Management, and Journal of Business and Management.
-Dr. Goltz occasionally does consulting work for local organizations such as the Portage Lake District Library and the LaSalle Technology Group.
+Dr. Sonia Goltz began her career at the University of Notre Dame and joined Michigan Technological University in 1996.
+In addition to the teaching and research listed below, she is active in serving academic and business communities.
+She has served as director of business graduate programs at Michigan Tech.
+She also is an editorial board member for the Journal of Management Education, the Journal of Organizational Behavior Management, and the Journal of Business and Management.
+Dr. Goltz also consults for local organizations including the Portage Lake District Library and LaSalle Technology Group.

 - Organizational Behavior

 - Social power

 - Entrepreneurial coping with stress

 - Goltz, S. (2020).
 “On Power and Freedom: Extending the Definition of Coercion.”
 Perspectives on Behavior Science, 43,137-156. http://link.springer.com/article/10.1007/s40614-019-00240-z

 - Reinsch, R., Goltz, S.M., & Hietapelto, A. (2020).
 “Student Evaluations and the Problem of Implicit Bias.”
 Journal of College and University Law 45(1), 114-140.